Microsoft Teams Users tend to chat privately using the Chat feature naturally. Microsoft Teams Channel are much more powerful though.

-Summary of some important features :
+Summary of some important features of channel :

 Channels for team collaboration, app and main information

 Think about Team as CC feature in outlook

 You want to send a mail to your team ?
 Use a team channel instead and notify people that are the recipient of the message.
 Other member of the Team are like the “cc” ibe.

 You are a manager ?
 Replace email for team announcement

 Use General canal and notify @yourTeamName instead of sending an email.
 To send important announcements, information to your team.